Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems

 \subsection{Contributions}

-We investigate on-device attacks to avoid accurate CSI-based localization with DNNs, while remaining standard compliant and enabling reliable communication.
-Our main contributions are as follows.
-We develop a simple, yet effective user-side attack to off-device CSI-based positioning systems that convolves the transmit signals with short perturbation sequences to prevent accurate wireless localization in systems using orthogonal frequency division multiplexing (OFDM).
-We propose a range of adversarial as well as randomized attacks with varying knowledge of the positioning system and the wireless channel to generate suitable perturbation sequences that maximize the positioning error.
-We also investigate defense mechanisms that render off-device CSI-based positioning systems more resilient to the proposed attacks.
-We demonstrate the efficacy of our methods using two measured datasets in a 3GPP-5G release~15~\cite{3gpp5grel15} outdoor scenario and an IEEE 802.11ac WLAN~\cite{ieee80211ac} indoor scenario, and we explore the trade-offs between robustness, localization privacy, and communication capacity.
-We conclude by discussing the limits and implications of our results on existing and emerging wireless communication systems.
+We investigate on-device attacks in order to avoid accurate CSI-based localization with DNNs, while remaining standard compliant and enabling reliable communication.
+Our main contributions are as follows: \begin{itemize} \item We develop a simple, yet effective user-side attack to off-device CSI-based positioning systems that convolves the transmit signals with short perturbation sequences in order to prevent accurate wireless localization in systems using orthogonal frequency division multiplexing (OFDM). \item We propose a range of (deterministic) adversarial as well as randomized attacks with varying knowledge of the positioning pipeline and the wireless channel in order to generate suitable perturbation sequences that maximize the positioning error. \item We investigate defense mechanisms that render off-device CSI-based positioning systems more resilient to the proposed attacks. \item We demonstrate the efficacy of our methods using two measured datasets in a 3GPP-5G release~15~\cite{3gpp5grel15} outdoor scenario and an IEEE 802.11ac WLAN~\cite{ieee80211ac} indoor scenario, and we explore the trade-offs between robustness, localization privacy, and communication capacity. \item We conclude by discussing the limits and implications of our results on existing and emerging wireless communication systems. \end{itemize}